 Winner 2012 Grafika Grand Prize Winner (Typography)

-Daniel Canty is a Montreal-based writer and film director who works in literature, film, theatre and design, and new media.
-Canty collaborated with the pioneering multimedia studio DNA Media, in Vancouver, and directed the inaugural issues of Horizon Zero, the Banff New Media Institute’s web space on the digital arts in Canada.
+Daniel Canty is a Montreal-based writer and film director who works in literature, film, and new media.
+Canty was a member of the pioneering multimedia studio DNA Media, in Vancouver, and directed the inaugural issues of _Horizon Zer_o, the Banff New Media Institute’s web space on the digital arts in Canada.

 Oana Avasilichioaei interweaves poetry, translation, photography, sound, and performance to explore an expanded idea of language (whether textual, visual, aural, etc.) as reverberatory and evolutionary, polylingual and polyphonic poetics, historical structures, borders and movement.
 Her six poetry collections include We, Beasts (Wolsak & Wynn, 2012, A. M. Klein Prize for Poetry) and Limbinal (Talonbooks, 2015).